Republic-AI/Republic/README.md

 - **Why**: You may have AI logic in different languages or frameworks.
 By exposing each service via HTTP, you can chain them together in a flexible pipeline.
 The front-end (React Flow) lets users visually define the flow, and the orchestrator executes it in the correct sequence.
 - **Features**:
   - Each microservice calls **OpenAI API** via LangChain (Python or JS).
-  - **Orchestrator** performs topological sorting of nodes and sequentially invokes each service's `/run` endpoint.
+  - **orchestrator** performs topological sorting of nodes and sequentially invokes each service's `/run` endpoint.
   - **React Flow** in the front-end for node-based workflow editing.

 ---